Our Team

 Community and Worker Organizing Manager

 Rosalia Tenorio, an immigrant from Mexico who has lived in Waukegan for 27 years, started as a low-wage worker facing job discrimination and has become a key staff member at CWC after joining CWC's know-your-rights workshops.
-She now leads outreach for CWC's legal-immigration team and embodies CWC's mission of community-driven leadership.
+She now leads our organizing and advocacy efforts embodying CWC's mission of community-driven leadership.